petrusen/vizchemoton/README.md

 # VizChemoton - Visualization of Reaction Networks Generated with Chemoton

-This package allows the **visualization of chemical reaction networks (CRNs)** generated with [Chemoton](https://github.com/qcscine/chemoton) through the generation of standalone HTML files with the [amk-tools](https://github.com/dgarayr/amk_tools),ultimately allowing the user to interact with the network **just via browser**.
+This package allows the **visualization of chemical reaction networks (CRNs)** generated with [Chemoton](https://github.com/qcscine/chemoton) through the generation of standalone HTML files with the [amk-tools](https://github.com/dgarayr/amk_tools), allowing the user to easily interact with the network **just via browser**.